 - Fees that are not in a Non-Standard Rental Provision in your lease.
 In order to deduct fees from a security deposit, the landlord must allow those fees in the lease, and must say in a Non-Standard Rental Provision that the fees can be deducted from a security deposit.
 If these two things are not on the lease, then fees cannot be deducted from a security deposit.
 More here.

 - Routine Maintenance: If the landlord cleans every single carpet, regardless of its level of cleanliness, then this could show that the cleaning is routine.
 Things that are routine, regardless of the state of the apartment, cannot be charged to a security deposit.
+In the case of carpet cleaning, a new note in ATCP 134.06(3)(c) makes it clear that a landlord can still charge for routine carpet cleaning, but these charges must not be part of a security deposit deduction.
+Essentially, a landlord would have to sue a tenant as a separate matter from the security deposit for unpaid carpet cleaning charges.
 Carpet cleaning info here.

 5. Feeling suspicious?
 You can ask for the previous tenant's security deposit deductions.